Da1th1/Awwwards-remake-DIGITALWERK/START_HERE.md

 # 🎉 Welcome to Your CMS-Powered Portfolio!

-Your Digitalwerk portfolio website now has a complete CMS backend.
+Your Digitalwerk portfolio website is now frontend-only.
 Here's everything you need to get started.

 ## 📖 Quick Navigation